AAspCodes/acronym_db/designs/db.md

 ## Risk Analysis

-- What rust package to use to read and write yaml files?
+- What rust package to use to read and write yaml files? serde_yaml
 - Is it possible to modify the file in line with out read the entire contents and then overwriting back the entire contents?